edgio-docs/edgio-docs/src/pages/guides/getting_started.md

 	--deploy
     ```

     Once you have successfully deployed your property to {{ PRODUCT }}, our CLI provides an edge URL that allows you to preview your site.
+[Proceed to step 4.](#next-steps)

 ## Step 3: Test Your Property